BeeeOn/gateway/doc/mainpage.md

 * testing.center.port - port to listen on for new connections

+##### Gateway Server connection

+The GWServerConnector is a component of the BeeeOn Gateway.
+It provides connection to the remote server that allows users to control the BeeeOn Gateway and the connected devices.

+* host - host machine (either IP address or domain name) where BeeeOn Server is supposed to run.

+* port - destination port of host for incoming connections

+* pollTimeout - timeout for polling network socket

+* receiveTimeout - timeout for receiving messages

+* sendTimeout - timeout for sending messages

+* retryConnectionTimeout - Specify how long should gateway wait before retrying in case of failed connection

+* maxMessageSize - specify maximum size (in bytes) of messages accepted by gateway application

 ##### Hotplug configuration

 Some Device Managers depend on external hardware - USB dongles.
 To detect that a dongle is present